 Many people tell me I make pasta making look easy.
 But we all know it is not.
 It is hard work but I also believe that if you practice anything enough times, it becomes much easier.
 It is similar to learning how to drive a car or ride a bicycle; the first time seems like it is too difficult but with some practice you realize you can do it!

 Of course not everyone has the time to make it as often as they would like to eat it so that is why the pasta shops in Bologna flourish!
-People love the fresh egg pasta but not everyone have the time to make it.
+People love the fresh egg pasta but not everyone has the time to make it.
 So they buy it.
 Making pasta for ten should cost you about 3 Euro versus paying between 27€-38€ for a kilo of handmade pasta.

 But its not just about the savings, there is the satisfaction of having made such a wonderful thing to eat.
-Everyone marvels at how the flour and dough transforms itself into this glorious pasta, whether its long golden noodles or golden stuffed pasta.
+Everyone marvels at how the flour and dough transforms itself into this glorious pasta, whether its long golden noodles or stuffed, golden pasta.

 Plus I find making pasta rather relaxing, especially while mixing in the flour and kneading.
 The repetitive steps help you focus and dare I say: be mindful, be present.
 You must focus or else you might add too much flour or tear your sheet of pasta.